MarcThatcher/FLIN-implementation/README.md

 Rules can be cut and pasted in INPLA one at a time or all at once.
 Make sure not to copy anything else, such as the FLIN input code as INPLA will not accept it.
-If you paste mutiple rules into INPLA you get a warning that this "may result in the unexpected execution of commands".
+If you paste mutiple rules into INPLA you get a warning that this `may result in the unexpected execution of commands`.
 In my experience, this can be ignored but the pasting often occurs all over the screen which is harmless but somewhat disconcerting.

 You can then enter a single FLIN term at the prompt which will be translated to INPLA.
 Cutting and pasting that into INPLA will evaluate it.
 Unless asked for, INPLA does not give the resulting net.
-Either enter (one at a time or together split by spaces) the name(s) of the port(s) you wish to see the resulting nets at, or enter "ifce" to see the entire net.
+Either enter (one at a time or together split by spaces) the name(s) of the port(s) you wish to see the resulting nets at, or enter `ifce` to see the entire net.
 Further FLIN terms can be entered; enter :Q to quit.

 Note that three INPLA rules are always included: